Mikejo5000/vsts-docs-pr/docs/settings/work/custom-rules.md

 - When the workflow state changes to Closed or Done, copy the user identity to the Closed By field.

 > [!IMPORTANT]
->Predefined system rules will take precedent over any custom rule that you define which would overwrite it.
+> Predefined system rules will take precedent over any custom rule that you define which would overwrite it.

 -->

 ## Related articles

-Once you've added a custom rule, open a work item and verify that the rule works as you intended.
-See also:

 - [Customize the form](customize-process-form.md)
 - [Customize a process](customize-process.md)

-> [!TIP]
-> You can't calculate or set formulas using a rule.
-However, you may find a solution that fits your needs via the [TFS Aggregrator  (Web Service) Marketplace extension](https://marketplace.visualstudio.com/items?itemName=tfsaggregatorteam.tfs-aggregator-web-service).